End-to-end SDK generation and publishing with GitHub Actions

 - Select Check to validate the repository and Submit to add your package to Packagist.

-Now that all your repos are created and configured, you need to update the contents of the control repo with your API spec, and configure the liblab config file.
+Now that all your repos are set up, you'll need to update the contents of the control repo with your API spec, and configure the liblab config file.

 -